lamini-ai/lamini/README.md

 python3 remove_duplicates.py
 ```

-Run the program, to run a basic cleaning job on your data 🧼🧼🧼
+Run the program, to perform a basic cleaning job on your data 🧼🧼🧼

 In the repository, run the `remove_duplicates_completion.py` to remove responses where the model repeats itself from data/dataset.jsonl